HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- food market building
+    - has to be build
+    - place where food is sold or bought
+    - more storage
+    - citizen can only sell when at market building
 - trees/mushrooms
     - should also spawn on tiles not positions
     - should not spawn on used tiles